Hot water heat is best for your comfort

-Hydronic heating is a method of heating that uses hot water or steam, instead of air.
+Also called radiant heat, hydronic heating is a method of heating that uses hot water or steam, instead of air.
 A hydronic heating system takes advantage of water's superior conductive properties to heat your home more efficiently by heating the objects in it-not the air.

 It depends largely on the delivery of heat directly from a hot surface to the people and objects in the room via the radiation of heat.
 It's the same effect you feel when holding a mug of coffee in your hands or the warmth of a hot stovetop element from across the room.

-With its even natural heat, hot water heat is the most comfortable heat you could possibly have in your Seattle area home.
 When installing your system, you can decide whether you want one thermostat to control the entire house or have a thermostat in every room for the ultimate in individual control.

 No other heating system can compare with the even, natural warmth of heating with water.